Narcotics effects can range from mild to severe, and can potentially lead to fatal situations such as coma or death.

 - Pupil constriction

-Misusing narcotics increases the risk of experiencing unpleasant and potentially dangerous or life-threatening side effects.4 As the dose increases, both the pain relief and potential of experiencing harmful effects also increase.
-Some of these preparations are so potent that a single dose can be life-threatening to a person based on their medical history.1
+Misusing narcotics increases the risk of experiencing unpleasant and potentially dangerous or life-threatening side effects.4 As the dose increases, the potential of experiencing harmful effects also increases.
+Some of these preparations are so potent that a single dose can be life-threatening.

 What are Narcotic Withdrawal Symptoms?

-Chronic opioid use can lead to physical dependence on narcotics.
-Withdrawal takes place when you are physically dependent on a substance and stop taking it.
-The type and intensity of physical symptoms you experience during withdrawal depend on the drug used, the daily dose, the interval between doses, the duration of use, and the physical and behavioral medical history of the person.
-These symptoms usually appear shortly before the time of the next scheduled dose if missed.2
+Chronic use can lead to physical dependence on narcotics.
+This means that your body has become accustomed to the drug and needs it to function normally.
+When dependent, withdrawal takes place when you stop taking it.
+The type and intensity of the physical symptoms you experience during withdrawal depend on the drug used, the daily dose, the interval between doses, the duration of use and your physical and behavioral medical history.
+These symptoms usually appear within hours of the last dose.

-People who become dependent on opioid medication and stop using the narcotic can experience unpleasant withdrawal symptoms.
+People who become dependent on opioid medication and stop using it can experience unpleasant withdrawal symptoms.
 These symptoms include:4

 - Muscle and bone pain